s4nchez/kotlin-minimalism-workshop/README.md

 ### Participation and group configuration

-Participants are divided into small groups to discuss their thoughts and produce a version
+Participants are divided into small groups to discuss and produce a small list of Kotlin features.

 ### Space and materials